Case Studies Why TCIA Cancer Imaging Won't Carry a Clinical Screening Tool: A Feasibility Study

 Patient demographics: demographic distributions across collections reflect the populations of contributing institutions.
 A model trained primarily on data from academic medical centers in North America may not generalize to community hospitals with different patient demographics and equipment.

-Benchmark performance on a held-out test set from the same dataset understates the challenges of clinical deployment:
+Benchmark performance on a held-out test set from the same dataset understates the challenges of clinical deployment.
+Significantly.
+The EDA findings above are exactly the inputs to that gap.

 Distribution shift: medical equipment (CT scanner models, MRI field strengths), acquisition protocols, and patient populations differ between institutions.
-Models trained on one hospital’s data frequently perform significantly worse on another hospital’s data — sometimes catastrophically worse.
+Models trained on one hospital’s data frequently perform substantially worse on another hospital’s data.
+Sometimes catastrophically worse.

 Annotation inconsistency: if the ground truth labels are inconsistently defined across annotations, model performance is bounded by human rater agreement.
-For some clinical tasks, radiologist agreement rates are lower than often assumed.
+For some clinical tasks, radiologist agreement rates are lower than most people assume.

 Regulatory path: FDA 510(k) clearance for AI-based diagnostic tools is a multi-year undertaking requiring clinical validation studies, not just benchmark performance.
 The gap between a research model with high AUC-ROC and a clinically deployable tool is measured in years and millions of dollars.